 Christopher was born in Walsall and grew up in Wombourne near Wolverhampton.
 He studied history at the London School of Economics before joining a major IT consultancy firm in 1993.

-He was elected to Parliament in May 2010 with a swing of over 9.5%.
+He was elected to Parliament in May 2010 with a swing of over 9.5%, and re-elected in May 2015.
 Born and bred in Staffordshire, and a Midlander through and through, Christopher is committed to representing residents in Tamworth, Fazeley, Little Aston and the villages of Canwell, Clifton Campville, Comberford, Drayton Bassett, Edingale, Elford, Footherley, Harlaston, Haunton, Hints, Hopwas, Little Hay, Lynn, Shenstone, Stonnall, Swinfen, Wall, Weeford and Wigginton.

 Christopher believes strongly in the power of local communities, where people look after one another, support their local schools, hospitals and post offices, respect common traditions, and stand together against the threat of crime.